OctHe/octhe.github.io/_posts/2020-09-20-linux-kernel-compiling.md

 In specific, we need to config some modules of the kernel.
 Since Linux kernel supports hundreds of modules, it is hard to config them one-by-one.
+In stead, we only run

+    make oldconfig

-In stead, we only run `make xconfig` to config our linux kernel.
+to config our linux kernel.
 This command tell the compiler that we use the configuration for the new kernel the same as the configuration for the current kernel.
+All the new features of the new kernel will be set as the default value.
+We only need to put *enter* for all these options.

 Note: